paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 ![mobiles](/img/2fe15ecd-f4a1-4349-b320-c19aac68baf4.jpeg)

-**I used mobiles above Hayden’s play quilt**, where he’d stretch his arms and legs watching and reacting to the shapes floating above him.
+**I also used mobiles above Hayden’s play quilt**, where he’d stretch his arms and legs watching and reacting to the shapes floating above him.

-These mobiles were a gift that kept on giving because I used them in different ways as my baby got older and more advanced.
+These mobiles were a gift that kept on giving because I used them in different ways, like during tummy time.

-In addition to using these mobiles overhead, **I also used them during tummy time**.
 This gave Hayden a different perspective.
 Because mobiles are so fun to look at, they motivated him to lift that heavy head!

 Then, as he began to become more mobile on his tummy, I used the mobiles to encourage Hayden to rotate.
 I’d hold a mobile in front of him, then slowly move around his playmat and he’d follow me.